The Best OBD2 Scanner for You Depends on if You Want an All-in-One or Bits-and-Pieces Car Scanner.

 OBD2 scanners span a wide range of prices, from under $20 to over $2000.
 Unless you’re a professional automotive technician or specialist, you don’t need an expensive professional scanner.
 Just be sure to find a tool that offers transparent pricing so you know what you’re paying for up front.

 FIXD has sold over 2 million FIXD Sensors.
 The free FIXD app has more than 10,000 five-star reviews.
-It’s priced affordably at just $59 and delivers massive value at that price point.
+It’s priced affordably at just $59 ($19.99 on sale) and delivers massive value at that price point.

 The FIXD OBD2 scanner is extremely easy to use.
 Just plug in the scanner, install the free app, follow the instructions, and it just works.
 The data display inside the free FIXD app is much more user-friendly than other scan tools.
 It features a mix of text and visual data, including charts and graphs, that make it easy to understand what’s going on inside your vehicle.